dsheiko/x-reference-xtag/README.md

 ## Overview

-This web-component introduces a custom element `x-reference` that retrieves and displays a fragment of a specified external resource matching given grep condition or selector
+This web-component introduces a custom element `dsheiko-xreference` that retrieves and displays a fragment of a specified external resource matching given grep condition or selector

 ## Install